Learn Am I Self-Medicating? 7 Warnin...

 • Addiction leads to financial and legal issues, putting further strain on relationships.

 Self-medicating can be isolating—loneliness is typical among people with who regularly use substances.
-In one study, up to 71% of people with substance use problems reported feeling lonely.13 If you’re struggling with isolation, remember that you have options for support.
+In one study, up to 71% of people with substance use problems reported feeling lonely.12 If you’re struggling with isolation, remember that you have options for support.
 You can confide in a therapist, find community in support groups, or seek solace in group therapy.

-7. Decline in Work or School Performance
+7. Your Work or School Performance Is Declining

 Poor work performance can lead to job loss, heightening stress and anxiety.